ChromeUniverse/Tank-Battle/README.md

 A (soon to be real-time multiplayer) tank combat game made with [p5.js](https://p5js.org/).

-This project was made exclusively for educational purposes.
+This project was made solely for educational purposes.

 ## Gallery